Shopify/shopify_app/README.md

 > * Rails 6.1 or above is not yet supported due to the new `cookies_same_site_protection` setting.
 > * Use Shopify App `<= v7.2.8` if you need to work with Rails 4.

 To become a Shopify app developer, you will need a [Shopify Partners](https://www.shopify.com/partners) account.
-Explore the [Shopify dev docs](https://shopify.dev/concepts/shopify-introduction) to learn more about [*building Shopify apps*](https://shopify.dev/concepts/apps).
+Explore the [Shopify dev docs](https://shopify.dev/concepts/shopify-introduction) to learn more about [building Shopify apps](https://shopify.dev/concepts/apps).

 This gem requires that you have the following credentials: